This topic describes how to use the data transmission service to migrate data from a TiDB database to a MySQL tenant of OceanBase Database.

 The data transmission service has the privilege to access cloud resources.
 For more information, see Grant privileges to roles for data transmission.

-You have created dedicated database users for data migration in the source TiDB database and destination MySQL tenant of OceanBase Database, and granted corresponding privileges to the users.
+You have created dedicated database users for data migration in the source TiDB database and target MySQL tenant of OceanBase Database, and granted corresponding privileges to the users.
 For more information, see Create a database user.

 Limitations